Quantum chaos and H\'enon-Heiles model: Dirac's variational approach with Jackiw-Kerman function: Introduction

 In this work, we propose to study a semiclassical H\'enon-Heiles model based on Dirac's time-dependent variational principle \cite{Di,Fr}.
-In this approach, one first constructs the effective action $\Gamma=\int dt ~\langle \Psi,t|\,i\hbar\,\partial_t -H|\Psi,t\rangle$ for a given system described by a Hamiltonian $H$ and a quantum state $|\Psi,t\rangle$ parametrized by some time-dependent $c$-variables.
+In this approach, one first constructs the effective action $\Gamma=\int dt ~\langle \Psi,t|\,i\hbar\,\partial_t -{\cal H}|\Psi,t\rangle$ for a given system described by a Hamiltonian $\cal H$ and a quantum state $|\Psi,t\rangle$ parametrized by some time-dependent $c$-variables.
 Variation of $\Gamma$ is then the quantum analogue of the Hamilton's principle.
 This gives the Hamiltonian equations for the $c$-variables.
-The time-dependent Hatree approximation emerges when a specific ansatz is made for the state $|\Psi,t\rangle$.
-For our semiclassical H\'enon-Heiles model, we shall assume the two-body state $|\Psi,t\rangle$ to be factorizable into single-particle states, with the Jackiw-Kerman (JK) function \cite{JK,TF,Ho} as the single particle state.
+The time-dependent Hartree approximation emerges when a specific ansatz is made for the state $|\Psi,t\rangle$.

-Our numerical results indicate that it is possible for quantum effects to change the regular motions of the classical H\'enon-Heiles system into chaotic ones.

-After this work was arXived, we became aware of Ref. \cite{BE}, where a similar approach was applied to study a single particle motion in the double-well.
-It was also realized there that quantum fluctuations could induce chaos in a classically non-chaotic system.
+For our semiclassical H\'enon-Heiles model, we shall assume the two-body state $|\Psi,t\rangle$ to be factorisable into single-particle states described by the Jackiw-Kerman (JK) function \cite{JK,TF,Ho}.
+With the time-dependent $c$-variables in these JK functions, the number of degrees of freedom of the semiclasscial system is twice that of the classical one.
+The new variables could introduce additional nonlinearity into the system.
+And this may induce chaos in the originally regular regime of the classical system.
+We investigate such possibility by numerically varying the effective Planck constant (to be defined in Sect.\,2) in the effective action.
+We find that this is indeed the case.
+Thus, our semiclassical H\'enon-Heiles model shows that quantum effects could induce chaos in classically non-chaotic systems.

+After this work was submitted, we became aware of Ref.\,[32], where the same approach was applied to the study of semiquantum chaos in the one-dimensional double-well oscillator model.
+The study of this simple model, as explained by the authors, was to serve as a first step towards a better understanding of the $(3+1)$-dimensional scalar Higgs field model \cite{E1,E2}.
+Unlike the H\'enon-Heiles model, which admits both regular and chaotic motions, the classical double-well oscillator system behaves regularly.
+Using as control parameter the total energy of the semiclassical system, determined by the $c$-variables in the initial JK state function, it was also realized that there are energy dependent transitions between regular and semiquantum chaos.

+We shall derive in Sect.\,2 the effective Hamiltonian of the semiclassical H\'enon-Heiles model based on the Dirac's variational principle.
+Dynamical behaviors of the corresponding classical model are discussed in Sect.\,3, and those of the semiclassical system in Sect.\,4.
+Sect.\,5 concludes the paper.